MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sam.md

 If not configured, domain controllers will default to using their local configuration.
 The default local configuration is Audit.

-A reboot is not required for changes to this setting to take effect.
+A reboot isn't required for changes to this setting to take effect.

-Note to avoid unexpected disruptions this setting should not be set to Block until appropriate mitigations have been performed, for example patching of vulnerable TPMs.
+Note to avoid unexpected disruptions this setting shouldn't be set to Block until appropriate mitigations have been performed, for example patching of vulnerable TPMs.

 More information is available at< https://go.microsoft.com/fwlink/?linkid=2116430>.
 <!-- SamNGCKeyROCAValidation-Description-End -->